StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 he would - is in dictionary as ELD, brief to match pattern causes conflict, need to figure this out still ;D
 here are - is NOT in dictionary, brief to match pattern causes conflict, need to figure this out still ;D
-here're - is NOT in dictionary, brief to match pattern causes conflict, need to figure this out still - low priority, it's not used a lot ;D how are
+here're - is NOT in dictionary, brief to match pattern causes conflict, need to figure this out still - low priority, it's not used a lot ;D how are   hour how're
-how're
-how is
 how have
 how will - not in dictionary.
 Obvious brief - HOUL - is only entry for word "howl," so conflicts.
+Did add HO*UL-how'll.
 Need to figure out.
-Might not
-Mightn’t
-Need not
-Needn’t
+Might not  - obvious brief `PHAOEUPBT` maps to midnight.
+Did add `PHAO*EUPBT` for "mightn’t", however.
-one is
+Need not   needed beneathed nineteenth one is   one once ones
-one has
+one has   ones wons
-what are
-what're
 what have
-what've
 was it  (Several options for 'was,' I prefer WA- as the root, but that creates numerous conflicts, hrm... come back to this)
-Was not
+Was not   when whens WH*ES
 Wasn’t

-when's
+"WHES": "when is", /added
+"WH*ES": "when's",  /added

-when're
+when're    where WH*ER WHERPB WH*ERPB
-when've
+when've   WHEF WH*EF WHEFPB WH*EFPB
-when'd
+when'd   whenned WH*ED whenned when'd
-when'll
+when'll   WHEL WH*EL WHEPBL WH*EPBL

-where's
-where're
-where've
-where'd
+ W-RL W*RL
+where will
 where'll

-which's
+which's   which is Wisconsins
-which're
+which're    wire W*EUR
-which've
+which've    WEUF W*EUF
-which'd
+which'd   whiched width
-which'll
+which'll   will Will
-why's
-why're
-why've
+why've   KWR-F KWR*F
-why'd
+why'd   idea why'd
-why'll
+why'll    ideal KWR*L
-who has
+who has  whose who has
 we would have - need to resolve conflicts

 **Everything below here is stuff I need to organize into the above portion of this document or deal with later.**